105 Addison Ave.

 Keep in mind that each patient is unique and your results may vary.

-What Is the Angle of Most Natural Lift?
+What Is the Angle of the Most Natural Lift?

 In staying up to date with the latest advances in facial cosmetic surgery, Dr. David M. Lieberman and Dr. Sachin S. Parikh take each individual patient’s facial features into account when crafting a surgical plan.
 This extends to calculating the optimal vectors for lifting the face and neck to achieve as natural a result as possible; tightening the facial skin using the correct angle can deliver the ideal surgical result for each individual patient.
 This intricate nuance will help the results appear as natural as possible while minimizing such undesired effects as pleating of the skin near the ears, bunching of the skin under the chin or the mid-face, or flattening of the mid-face that can occur if the skin is pulled in an overly vertical or horizontal direction.